Guarantee: Termination of liability

 It is not always easy to determine for how long liability under a guarantee endures.
 Sometimes a guarantee is limited to a single transaction, and is obviously intended to be security against one specific default only.
 On the other hand, it as often happens that it is not exhausted by one transaction on the faith of it, but extends to a series of transactions, and remains a standing security until it is revoked, either by the act of the parties or by the death of the surety.
 It is then termed a continuing guarantee.

 No fixed rules of interpretation determine whether a guarantee is a continuing one or not, but each case must be judged on its individual merits.
 Frequently, in order to achieve a correct construction, it becomes necessary to examine the surrounding circumstances, which often reveal what was the subject matter which the parties contemplated when the guarantee was given, and what was the scope and object of the transaction between them.
 Most continuing guarantees are either ordinary business securities for advances made or goods supplied to the principal debtor or else bonds for the good behavior of persons in public or private offices or employment.
 With regard to the latter class of continuing guarantees, the surety's liability is, generally speaking, revoked by any change in the constitution of the persons to or for whom the guarantee is given.
-In England the Commissioners of His Majesty's Treasury to vary the character of any security, for good behavior by the heads of public departments given by companies for the due performance of the duties of an office or employment in the public service.
+In England the Commissioners of His Majesty's Treasury may vary the character of any security, given for good behavior by the heads of public departments given by companies for the due performance of the duties of an office or employment in the public service.